-Adverse sustainability impact indicator t Metric Impact [years n to n-1] and explanation • Explanation Actions taken, actions planned, and targets set for the next reference period Indicators applicab le to investments in inv estee companies Greenhouse gas emissions 1.
-I. GHG emissions Scope 1 GHG emissions 70,546.75 Our overall approach We regard climate change as one of the largest risks facing investor Scope 2 GHG emissions 7,065.62 over the medium- to long-term, and we believe that climate-aligned investing can boost risk-adjusted returns as well as shift financial flows to fund the green transition.
-As a member of the Net Zern Scope 3 GHG emissions 383,711.94 Asset Managers initiative, Fulcrum has made a commitment to net zero emissions across its assets under management by 2050 Total GHG emissions 461,324 The increasing amount of assets devoted to the Fulcrum Climat Change sub-strategy represent an important component to delive on this commitment - the strategy only invests in companie 2.
-Carbon footprint Carbon footprint 112.92 that are taking steps to align their business model to the ne zero transition, understood to mean companies with an 'implied temperature rise' helper 20°C, thereby fouring on a forward leaking 3.
-GHG intensity of investee companies GHG intensity of investee companies 153.24 temperature rise' below 2°C, thereby focusing on a forward-looking metric that incorporates historical, present, and future potential emissions.
-Scope 1, 2 and, where relevant, Scope 3 emissions, a well as sector-specific metrics relating to energy are incorporate.
-4. Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 2.87 % into the temperature modelling from our data provider.
-As of June 2023, the vast majority of the long-term directional equity allocations of Fulcrum's overall assets are directly invested.
-5. Share of non- renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee Consumption & Production, respectively: in the Fund (or will seek to replicate its constituents) - reflecting the Manager's belief in the potential for climate-aligned investing to unlock investment opportunities as the world transitions to a low carbon economy. companies from non- renewable energy sources compared to renewable energy sources, expressed as a percentage 5.5%, 1.6% We are also engaging with industry participants - in workstream organised by the Glasgow Financial Alliance for Net Zero of the Institutional Investors Group on Climate - to help definand implement best practice for the measurement of portfolialignment and for its application into new asset classes.
-Lastly we are developing proprietary measures to assess companies 6.
-Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee 0.18 sustainability credentials, which leverage multiple datapoint relevant to the PAIs (such carbon emissions and intensity, the strength of issuers' emissions targets) companies, per high impact climate sector Quantitative incorporation of PAIs As of April 2023, the Fulcrum Climate Change sub-strategy (whice represents c.
-8% of our assets) has a PAI score of 38.9, compare to 34.3 for the benchmark.
-In addition, the sub-strategy seeks to maintain a lower implied temperature than the benchmark.
+Adverse sustainability impa ct indicator Metric Impact Impact Ex [year n] [year n-1] planation Actions taken, actions planned and targets set for the next reference period Indicators applicat ole to investments in in vestee companies Greenhouse gas emissions 1.
+GHG emissions Scope 1 GHG emissions 8,989.92 Our overall approach We regard climate change as one of the largest risks facing investors Scope 2 GHG emissions 1,544.31 over the medium- to long-term, and we believe that climate-aligned investing can boost risk-adjusted returns as well as shift financia flows to fund the green transition.
+As a member of the Net Zero Scope 3 GHG emissions 38,889.16 Asset Managers initiative, Fulcrum has made a commitment to net zero emissions across its assets under management by 2050.
+Total GHG emissions 49,423.39 The increasing amount of assets devoted to the Fulcrum Climate Change Fund represent an important component to deliver on this 2.
+Carbon footprint Carbon footprint 389.37 commitment - the Fund invests in companies that are taking steps to align their business model to the net zero transition.
+The strategy invests only in companies with an 'implied temperature rise' below 3.
+GHG intensity of invested companies e GHG intensity of investee companies 726.51 2°C, thereby focusing on a forward-looking metric that incorporates historical, present, and future potential emissions.
+Scope 1, 2 and where relevant, Scope 3 emissions, as well as sector-specific Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 11.45% metrics relating to energy are incorporated into the temperature modelling from our data provider.
+103311 fuel 3ector As of June 2023, the vast majority of the long-term directional equity allocations of Fulcrum's overall assets are directly invested in the Share of non- renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy Consumption & Production, respectively: Fund (or will seek to replicate its constituents) - reflecting our belier in the potential for climate-aligned investing to unlock investment opportunities as the world transitions to a low-carbon economy. production of investee companies from non- renewable energy sources compared to renewable energy sources, expressed as a percentage 34%; 4% We are also engaging with industry participants - in workstreams organised by the Glasgow Financial Alliance for Net Zero of the Institutional Investors Group on Climate - to help define and implement best practice for the measurement of portfolio alignment and for its application into new asset classes.
+Lastly we are developing proprietary measures to assess companies Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high 0.34 sustainability credentials, which leverage multiple datapoints relevant to the PAIs (such carbon emissions and intensity, the strength of issuers' emissions targets). impact climate sector Quantitative incorporation of PAIs into the Fund As of April 2023, the Fulcrum Climate Change Fund has a PA score of 38.9, compared to 34.3 for the benchmark.
+In addition the strategy seeks to maintain a lower implied temperature than the benchmark.